The Science at Mary Gray Bird Sanctuary

 To make initial contact for research collaboration, please consult and complete our research proposal guidelines.

-New in 2023, researchers, both academic and independent, may apply for our 125th Anniversary Research Fund to support research activities at Mary Gray Bird Sanctuary.
-Over $2,500 will be available for research proposals.
+Did you know, researchers, both academic and independent, may apply for research grants to support research activities at Mary Gray Bird Sanctuary.
+Over $10,000 is awarded annually through the Indiana Audubon Mumford and Keller Program.
 Click Here to Learn More and Apply.